 "Great Life" was part of a significant collaboration between King Fleming and Muhal Richard Abrams.

 When the band started an engagement at the Blue Note in the Loop, on September 4, 1957, George Coleman had replaced Nicky Hill (Chicago Defender, September 14, 1957, p.
-18; a photo of this group can be seen in A Power Stronger than Itself, where it is on the first of the unnumbered pages after p.
+18; a photo of this group can be seen in A Power Stronger than Itself, on the first of the unnumbered pages after p.
 216).
-Abrams seems to have left the MJT+3 in 1958; he is not on any of the group's later recordings.
+Abrams may still have been with the group when it was booked into the New Jazz Scene Lounge (Cash Box, December 28, 1957, p.
+54; the engagement started December 24).
+He seems to have left the MJT+3 in 1958; he is not on any of the group's later recordings.

 An article in the Chicago Reader (April 9, 1999, Section 3, p.
 1) declares that out of all of his experiences as a working musician in Chicago, "More than anything, [Abrams'] experiences with pianist King Fleming's orchestra, to which he contributed some of his first professional arrangements, presaged the work he would do with his early 60s workshop group, the Experimental Band, and later with the AACM."